MohammadNazeri/my-educations/Kubernetes/README.md

  ![image](https://github.com/MohammadNazeri/my-educations/assets/109389707/cf4d2676-544b-4dbb-bc82-dcee70458dde)

 * Virtual Network
-//* Worker node: It consists of multiple pods.
-//* Pod: It is a wrapper of a container or containers.
-The smallest unit that is configured and interacted with.
-There is one pod per application.
-Each pod gets one IP address to communicate with other pods.
 * Service: Two functionalities: keep permanent IP address  and load balancer.
 When a pod crashes and dies its service remains unchanged until a new pod restart.
 * Ingress: It manages external access to services within a cluster.
 It acts as a gateway, allowing external traffic to reach the appropriate services within the Kubernetes cluster.